-This situation has arisen because of an increase in the number of students, increased car usage and a longer day spent on campus without any increase in the parking bays provided.
+This situation has arisen because of an increase in the number of students, increased car usage and a longer day spent on campus.

 Further surface parking (with some exceptions in outlying areas) will not be increased, and the creation of further structured parking (above or below ground) is not within the university's financial reach.

-The Access Management Plan calls for the establishment of park-and-ride facilities, both on and off campus.
+UCT's Access Management Plan tackles the issue of parking and aims to provide equitable and safe access to the campus while improving quality of life and environmental values.
+It calls for the creation of park-and-ride facilities, both on and off campus.
 The idea is to provide free parking for staff and students to ease the parking demand on campus and closer to the academic buildings.

-There is substantial difference in the parking privileges allowed for staff, students and visitors, and parking priorities have been agreed as follows:
+Parking privileges for staff, students and visitors differ and priorities have been agreed as follows:

 Parking on campus and in designated park-and-ride sites is restricted to cars displaying a current parking disk or visitors permit (blue slip).

-The concept of overselling (the number of disks sold beyond the number of disks available in a particular area) is incorporated into the system to a greater or lesser degree according to the seniority of the disk-holder and the corresponding type of disk.
-Red bays are oversold to a limited extent to ensure the availability of vacant bays at most times of day whereas student bays are oversold to an unlimited extent.
+The pricing of parking disks takes into account the convenience of parking on campus and the cost of alternative arrangements.
+The concept of overselling (the number of disks sold beyond the number of disks available in a particular area) is part of the system and depends on the seniority of the disk-holder and the corresponding type of disk.
+Red bays are oversold to a limited extent to ensure the availability of vacant bays at most times of day, while student bays are oversold to an unlimited extent.

-No bays shall be reserved for staff or students on a permanent basis, other than bays authorised by the disability unit for the sole purpose of disabled persons.
+No bays are reserved for staff or students on a permanent basis other than bays authorised by the disability service for the sole use of disabled persons.

 Parking disks are only valid for the specific vehicle for which the disk has been purchased (except for student lift clubs).

-A student registered for the first undergraduate year of study shall not bring onto, or park on university property, any vehicle other than a motor cycle.
+First-year students may not bring onto, or park on university property, any vehicle other than a motorcycle.

 The following types of disks/permits are available to staff, students and visitors: